-• Install pedestrian-activated flashing beacons and striped crosswalks at shuttle stop locations where pedestrians have reason and purpose to cross the street such as trail heads

-- Install a striped crosswalk on Old Foresthill Road at the intersection with SR 49 (Location 7 on Figure 2) consistent with Caltrans pedestrian crossing standards - Adjust striping on the SR 49 bridge across the North Fork River to reduce shoulder width on the south side and maximize shoulder width on the north side to allow for one safe pathway for pedestrians and cyclists (Location 7 on Figure 2) - Add a Class 1 multi-use trail on both sides of the road between the Confluence (Location 8 on Figure 2) and Quarry Lot (Location 9 on Figure 2) - Add an ADA pedestrian connection between the shuttle stop at the Quarry Lot (Location 9 on Figure 2) and ADA trailhead
+- Install pedestrian-activated flashing beacons and striped crosswalks at shuttle stop locations where pedestrians have reason and purpose to cross the street, such as trail heads. - Install a striped crosswalk on Old Foresthill Road at the intersection with SR 49 (Location 7 on Figure 2) consistent with Caltrans pedestrian crossing standards. - Adjust striping on the SR 49 bridge across the North Fork River to reduce shoulder width on the south side and maximize shoulder width on the north side to allow for one safe pathway for pedestrians and cyclists (Location 7 on Figure 2): Ultimate Improvement: add cantilever walkway on north side of bridge. - · Add a Class 1 multi-use trail on both sides of the road between the Confluence (Location 8 on Figure 2) and Quarry Lot (Location 9 on Figure 2).
+The multi-use trail will preserve the parallel parking on the southbound side.
+Parked vehicles will serve as a physical buffer between the trail and the adjacent SR 49 southbound travel lane.